kamimrcht/ELECTOR/README.md

 * MECAT

-## Running the benchmark

-	python3 benchmark.py -reference reference_reads.fa -uncorrected uncorrected_reads.fa -corrected corrected_reads.fa -threads NBTHREADS -tool TOOLNAME

-* reference_reads.fa is obtained after the simulation of reads by retrieving the original sequence of each read

-* uncorrected_reads.fa is the simulated reads file used to be corrected

-* corrected_reads.fa is the corrected version of reads.
-Reads can be trimmed or not.

-* the number of threads can be precised using -threads

-* a tool used for correction, in lowercase and in this list (proovread, lordec, nanocorr, nas, colormap, hg-color, halc, pbdagcon, cau, lorma, daccord, mecat) can be given.
-In this case the pipeline will itself retrieve the correspondance between corrected, uncorrected and reference reads.
-If another tool is used, the user must make sure that headers in the corrected file are similar to those in the reference and uncorrected files.
+If one of those tools is provided with the -corrector parameter, the pipeline will itself retrieve the correspondance between corrected, uncorrected and reference reads.
+If another tool is used, please do not use the -corrector parameter, and make sure that the headers of the corrected reads are similar to those of the reference and uncorrected reads.

-## Help
+## Compatible simulators

-	python3 benchmark.py -h
+* SimLord

+* NanoSim

+If one of those tools is provided with the -simulator parameter, the pipeline will itself generate the reference reads.

 ## Output

-If a corrector has been given using the -tool option, the program outputs the following:
+If a corrector has been provided using the -tool option, the program outputs the following:

 * corrector_msa_profile.txt